andriiabaimov/pcservice/README.md

 # PC Service
-A Django app for service centers served with nginx and uWSGI
+A Django app for service centers using Elasticsearch served with nginx and uWSGI

 ## Quick start

+If you have no idea how and where to deploy the app, the easiest way for you is:
+> docker run --name pcservice -p 80:80 -d andriiabaimov/pcservice

-If you have no PostgreSQL running, the easiest way for you will be:
+If you have no PostgreSQL running, the easiest way for you is:
-> docker run --name pcservice_db -p 5432:5432 -d postgres
+> docker run --name pcservice_db -d postgres

-If you have no idea how and where to deploy the app, the easiest way for you will be:
+If you have no Elasticsearch running, the easiest way for you is:
-> docker run --link pcservice_db --name pcservice -p 80:80 -d andriiabaimov/pcservice
+> docker run --name pcservice_es -d elasticsearch

-After both app and PostgreSQL are ready, run the migrations:
+Connect all of them in one network:
+> docker network create pcervice_nw
+> docker network connect pcervice_nw pcservice
+> docker network connect pcervice_nw pcservice_db
+> docker network connect pcervice_nw pcservice_es

+Run migrations:
 > docker exec -i pcservice python manage.py migrate

 Collect static files (this stage also generates unique secret key for Django):